 When someone knocks on the bathroom door, you may think of responding in a variety of ways.
 Your response may vary slightly depending on whether you are at home, work or in a more public situation.

 It is important to give the person on the other side an appropriate response so they know the bathroom is occupied.
 You can do this by shouting out a quick “Occupied” or a double knock on the door if you don’t want to communicate.

 When someone knocks on the bathroom door, it’s likely that they want to use it too.
 They may be in a hurry and responding quickly will allow them to move on to find another bathroom.
 Sometimes seconds matter, so don’t delay in giving a response.

-This is especially true if you are in a more public context, where a mix of elderly people, pregnant women and people with different medical conditions that can increase urinary urgency, may be rushing to the bathroom.
+This is especially true if you are in a more public context, where a mix of elderly people, pregnant women, and people with different medical conditions can increase urinary urgency, may be rushing to the bathroom.
 Studies show that the sudden, compelling desire to pass urine can be difficult to defer in elderly people at times.

 Answer promptly so other people can make decisions more quickly.

 Short verbal responses that quickly get to the point are sometimes best.
 You could say one of the following: